 I love a good corporate website brief and there’s nothing like a client who puts the time and effort into creating a great website brief for us.
 We love it!

-But creating a website brief and creating a corporate website strategy are two completely different concerns.
 Strategising your website is about getting into the nitty-gritty of not just how a website looks and functions, but also thinking about details such as who it is targeting, and how they will find their way to the website and through all of the great content you have.
 (You do have great content, don’t you?)

-Whether you’re briefing a digital agency, or you’re going to give it a crack on your own, you must think about and plan out what you are going to do before you start.
+Whether you’re briefing a digital agency or you’re going to give it a crack on your own, you must think about and plan out what you are going to do before you start.

 Corporate website strategy: start at the start